ritwickd35/subtitle-editor/README.md

 This is a Vue application which can be used to edit subtitles for a Video File.\
 The video must be less than 64MB(due to ec2 restrictions) and be in mp4 format.
 The subtitles should be in standard webVTT format.

+This application will work even even if a video does not have a subtitle track associated with it.
+It will simply ask the user if they want to create a new caption file for the video in the server.

-Once a video has caption track associated with it, a list with all the captions with their associated timestamps will be rendered.
+Once a video has caption track associated with it, a list of all the captions with their associated timestamps will be rendered.
 User can navigate to any point in the video by selecting a specific timestamp from the list.

 ## Recommended IDE Setup